The History of August 1st, International Childfree Day

 NON – later NAOP – in its day did some great work to educate society that parenthood is optional.

-Forty years later, in 2013, childfree authors and bloggers Laura Carroll, Marcia Drut-Davis, Patricia Pedraza-Nafziger, Amy and Lance Blackstone got together and brought back this “Day” to be celebrated on August 1 of each year as an annual recognition of amazing childfree people and their lives, and as a wonderful way to foster the acceptance of the childfree choice in today’s society.
+Forty years later, in 2013, internationally known childfree author and expert on the childfree choice Laura Carroll spearheaded bringing back this “Day” on August 1 of each year.
+She pulled together childfree authors and bloggers Marcia Drut-Davis, Patricia Pedraza-Nafziger, Amy and Lance Blackstone that year to start it again as an annual recognition of amazing childfree people and their lives, and as a wonderful way to foster the acceptance of the childfree choice in today’s society.
+Each year the Childfree Person and Group of the Year are nominated, the Selection Panel picks the winners who are announced on International Childfree Day.